Code-Institute-Submissions/VDU-Assessment/README.md

 <h1 align="center">VDU Assessment Manager</h1>

-[View the live project here.](https://vdu-assessment.herokuapp.com/) VDU Assessment Manager is an online application that allows user to complete & submit their VDU (Visual Display Unit) Assessment.
+[View the live project here.](https://vdu-assessment.herokuapp.com/)

+The VDU Assessment Manager is an online application that allows user to complete & submit their VDU (Visual Display Unit) Assessment.
 Assessments will be categorised per user submission for further analysis and follow up by Accessor.

 Under the Safety, Health and Welfare at Work, (General Application) Regulations 2007, Chapter 5 of Part 2 outlines the requirements that must be adhered to in relation to Display Screen Equipment.